 resource pooling, and complex level of details.
 Platform-independent and component-based J2EE architecture make it easier for writing J2EE applications as logic compartmentalizes itself into exponentially reusable components.

-Additionally, J2EE server J2EE servers also provide many services in terms of container for the component type.
+Additionally, J2EE server J2EE servers also provide many services in terms of containers for the component type.
 Moreover, businesses do not have to rely on developers for developing these services; instead, companies could concentrate on solving business problems.

 In J2EE, the deployment process installs the application component in the containers as shown in the figure below: